Local SEO in 2026: How Social Media Drives Discovery for SMBs

 What Comes Next

 The next 12 months will continue to merge local search and social media into one workflow.
-Google has signaled deeper integration of AI Overviews with map results, meaning your social activity, review responses, and posted content will increasingly feed AI-generated business recommendations.
+Google has signaled deeper integration of AI Overviews with map results, meaning your ongoing activity, review responses, and posted content will increasingly feed AI-generated business recommendations.

 Watch for these moves: